 Voice access/virtual assistant

 Voice access (sometimes referred to as speech recognition) allows users to control their device with voice alone or when paired with other input options.
-Voice access tools are built into several mainstream technologies including Windows and Mac computers, as well as iOS and Android mobile devices such as smartphones and tablets.
-There are also paid voice access software options, with Dragon NaturallySpeaking being a popular option that also works with Microsoft Office.
+Voice access tools are built into several mainstream technologies including Windows and Mac computers, as well as iOS and Android mobile devices.
+I previously included Dragon NaturallySpeaking from Nuance as a paid option for voice access, but Nuance was acquired by Microsoft; Dragon Professional is still being offered but is not updated frequently.

-For users that do not need to access their device exclusively through voice but want to use voice access on occassion, virtual assistant applications such as Cortana and Siri can be used to open applications and perform other computer tasks without the use of a mouse or keyboard.
+For users who don’t need to access their device exclusively through voice but want to use voice access occasionally, virtual assistant applications such as Siri can be used to open applications and perform other computer tasks without a mouse or keyboard.

 Related links